banklab/banklab.github.io/index.md

 ### Past events

-**16.01.2023:** We are hosting [Stefan Struett](https://www.cmpg.iee.unibe.ch/about_us/team/researchers/dr_struett_stefan/index_eng.html), Post-Doc in CMPG lab (co-supervised by Excoffier & Peischl), University of Berne, as invited speaker for our Lab meeting
+**16.01.2023:** We are hosting [Stefan Struett](https://www.cmpg.iee.unibe.ch/about_us/team/researchers/dr_struett_stefan/index_eng.html), Post-Doc in CMPG lab (co-supervised by Excoffier & Peischl), University of Berne, as invited speaker for our Lab meeting to give a talk about "Demographic inference under weak negative selection without recombination"

 **08.11.2022:** We are hosting [Andreas Wagner](https://www.ieu.uzh.ch/wagner/), Professor at the University of Zürich, Dept. of Evolutionary Biology and Environmental Studies, Switzerland, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html) on "A highly rugged yet easily navigable adaptive landscape of antibiotic resistance"